krakchris/TreeTect/README.md

 ~~Use AWS CLI to download multiple files at once.
 See [documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/cp.html).~~

-~~For example to download the 7.1 model use: aws s3 cp s3://gcw-treetect-tree-detection-public/Models/worldview/development/7.1_rfcn_resnet101_coco_model/ . --recursive

 The base models are not available on AWS anymore.
 For inquiries contact https://github.com/krakchris

 ## OpenData